eze-kiel/sc/README.md

 * `c`, `clear`: Clear the stack
 * `^`, `pow`: Do a power of the last two elements of the stack
 * `sum`: Sum all the stack
+* `sqrt`: Get the square root of the last element of the stack

 ## License